Give thanks for this great sweet potato casserole.

 You’ll also like: Green Chile Cornbread and Sweet Potato Buttermilk Pancakes

-Why Are There Marshmallows on Top of Sweet Potato Casserole?
+Why Are There Marshmallows on Sweet Potato Casserole?

-There are two types of people: Those on board with toasted marshmallow on top, and those who think marshmallows on top of sweet potatoes are just wrong.
+There are two types of people: Those on board with toasted marshmallow on top of sweet potatoes, and those who think that it’s just wrong.

 The debate has raged for decades, ever since marshmallows first appeared as a Thanksgiving side dish topping in 1917 as part of a marketing campaign by a candy company.